Primary Hyperparathyroidism

 Are there any complications associated with parathyroid surgery?

-Most of patients with mild, asymptomatic primary hyperparathyroidism who have been followed up for up to 15 years without surgery or specific medical therapy have stable calcium and PTH levels for the first 10 years.
+Most patients with mild, asymptomatic primary hyperparathyroidism who have been followed up for up to 15 years without surgery or specific medical therapy have stable calcium and PTH levels for the first 10 years.
 Serum calcium, however, does tend to increase slightly during years 10 to 15.
 For the first 10 years, bone mineral density is stable, but over the next 5 years, declines are seen at the hip and the one-third distal radius.
-Thirty-seven percent of patients followed up for up to 15 years met 1 or more indications for parathyroid surgery.
+Thirty-seven percent of patients followed up for up to 15 years met one or more indications for parathyroid surgery.

 Are parathyroid imaging studies needed before surgery?

-Patients with primary hyperparathyroidism who do not have Sestamibi and ultrasound imaging showing parathyroid adenoma are at higher risk of persistent disease.
+Patients with primary hyperparathyroidism who do not have Sestamibi and ultrasound imaging showing a parathyroid adenoma are at higher risk of persistent disease.
 Staudy have shown that in patients who had undergone dual imaging with an ultrasound scan and sestamibi scintigraphy, failure rates with surgery was 2% if both imaging have shown the same site of the adenoma (with specific indication on the upper or lower gland), 9% - if both imagining only have agreed on the side (without specific indication on the upper or lower gland), and 11% - if both imaging are negative for findings of the adenoma.

 Sestamibi Scan showing right lower parathyroid adenoma